-If you’re writing fiction, you could use this trick for one of your characters.
+If you’re writing fiction with speech to text transcription software, you could use this trick for your characters.

 The accuracy of your dictation software is determined by the quality of your microphone and the surrounding environment.

-I first tried using the inbuilt microphone in my computer for dictation, but my accuracy was below 50%.
+I first tried using the inbuilt mic in my computer for dictation, but my accuracy was below 50%.